p2p-today/p2p-project/docs/python/tutorial.rst

     This module is partly unstable, and should be regarded as "pre-alpha".

     If you're considering using this, please wait until this warning is removed.
-Expected beta status is by end of October 2016.
+Expected beta status is by end of November 2016.

 Basic Usage
 -----------